Dicklesworthstone/swiss_army_llama/README.md

 - **Benefit**: Once embeddings are computed for a particular text, they are stored in the database, eliminating the need for re-computation during subsequent requests.
 - **Implementation**: When a request is made to compute an embedding, the system first checks the database.
 If the embedding for the given text is found, it is returned immediately, ensuring faster response times.

-Certainly!
-Here's a more comprehensive `README.md` section for using the Dockerized version of the Llama2 Embeddings API Service app:

 ---

 ### Dockerized Llama2 Embeddings API Service App